MicrosoftDocs/azure-devops-docs/docs/build-release/actions/migrate-from-xaml-builds.md

 |-|-|-|
 | Source Settings tab | On the **Repository** tab specify your mappings with Active paths as **Map** and Cloaked paths as **Cloak**. | On the **Tasks** tab, in left pane click **Get sources**.
 Specify your workspace mappings with Active paths as **Map** and Cloaked paths as **Cloak**. |

 The new build definition offers you some new options.
 The specific extra options you'll see depend on the version you're using of TFS or VSTS.
 If you're using VSTS, first make sure to display **Advanced settings**.
-See [Build definition respository: TFVC](../concepts/definitions/build/repository.md#tfvc).
+See [Build definition source repositories](../concepts/definitions/build/repository.md).

 #### Git